nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 **To override and tune the default mapping:**

-Since Nuxeo 9.3 instead of overriding the Extension point you can simply override the default mapping or settings JSON files:
+Since Nuxeo 9.3, instead of overriding the extension point you can simply override the default mapping or settings JSON files:

 1. [Create a custom template]({{page page='configuration-templates'}}) like `myapp` with a `nuxeo.defaults` file that contains: